SassyCatSlaps/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects

+PURPOSE:
-HTML and CSS Projects done for my bootcamp at The Tech Academy
+This is where I will show off my HTML and CSS Projects/Assignments done for my bootcamp at The Tech Academy